Coder4916/Think-In-Space/README.md

 - The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.

-- A carousel has been added to display testimonials and is fully responsive on all devices.
+- A Bootstrap Carousel has been added to display testimonials and is fully responsive on all devices.

 #### 4. **Contact Page**